 Allstate is a good option for new drivers because it offers new car replacement coverage.
-Your vehicle starts losing value as soon as you drive it off the lot and this coverage helps you get a new car in the unfortunate event of an accident soon after buying one.
+Your vehicle starts losing value as soon as you drive it off the lot, and this coverage helps you get a new car in the unfortunate event of an accident soon after buying it.

 Allstate offers new car replacement coverage if your car is two model years old or less.
 With this coverage, your car will be replaced with one of the same make and model.

 Additionally, Allstate provides special coverage options, including portable electronics and media coverage, which reimburses you for misplaced media like CDs and tapes, as well as sound-system coverage.
 To cover any equipment or parts that have been specially made for your car, such as unique carpeting, bars, decals or graphics, you can also choose bespoke parts coverage.Read MoneyGeek's Allstate Auto Insurance Review